Tri-Rail: Locomotives

-The service began with five Morrison-Knudsen F40PHL-2 diesel locomotives.
-Tri-Rail later took delivery of three MotivePower F40PHM-2C locomotives and two ex-Amtrak EMD F40PHRs (Now upgraded to 3C specifications and electronics).
+The service began with five F40PHL-2 diesel locomotives.
+Tri-Rail later took delivery of three F40PH-2C locomotives and two ex-Amtrak EMD F40PHRs (Now upgraded to 3C specifications and electronics).
 In 2006, six EMD GP49 locomotives were acquired from Norfolk Southern and were rebuilt by Mid America Car Company to the designation GP49H-3.

 On October 29, 2008, the Tri-Rail switched to biodiesel fuel with a goal of a 99-percent blend, when available.

 On February 25, 2011, Tri-Rail announced an order for ten Brookville BL36PH locomotives, with options for 13 more, from the Brookville Equipment Corporation at a cost of $109 million.
 The purchase was met with criticism by the Florida Chamber of Commerce and state lawmakers, who claimed the bidding process was flawed.
 Rival bidder MotivePower filed a lawsuit against Tri-Rail, claiming that the bidding process was skewed in Brookville's favour.
 Tri-Rail later added two more BL36PH locomotives to the order for a total of 12.
 As of 2015, all locomotives have been delivered and are used in regular service, allowing the F40PHL-2, F40PH-2C, and F40PH locomotives to be retired.
 However, in July 2018, all the F40PHM-2C and F40PHR locomotives were sent up to Progress Rail in Patterson, Georgia to be rebuilt and returned to service for use on the Coastal Link.
 They were returned from August 2020 to January 2021, and have been put back in service on the RTA mainline.